SAMa: Material-aware 3D Selection and Segmentation: Introduction

 However, most models targeting material-related tasks, including selection, do not trivially extend to the 3D domain, as they are trained on 2D images and therefore have no incentive for producing multiview-consistent predictions~\cite{el2024probing}.
 Moreover, the 3D domain contains inherent challenges and ambiguities like self- or dis-occlusions and view-dependent effects, and requires accurate propagation of the model predictions into novel, unseen views.
-Recent research has therefore developed algorithms to address the problems from multiview-inconsistent predictions that arise when lifting 2D (object) selection to 3D, predominantly via pre-processing noise-consolidation steps such as feature-field distillation \cite{kobayashi2022decomposing} or contrastive (similarity) learning \cite{kim_garfield_2024}, both of which are time-consuming.
+Recent research has therefore developed algorithms to address the problems from multiview-inconsistent predictions that arise when lifting 2D (object) selection to 3D, predominantly via pre-processing noise-consolidation steps such as feature-field distillation \cite{kobayashi2022decomposing} or contrastive (similarity) learning \cite{kim_garfield_2024}, both of which are time-consuming (the former reports a 200k-step, the latter a 20-minute optimization) and must be repeated \emph{per asset}.

-In this work, we close the gap between material selection in 2D and 3D and propose an efficient and accurate material selection and segmentation method for 3D objects.
-One of our core insights is that we can draw parallels between video selection and accurate 3D selection, since in both video and 3D, the selected elements have to be consistent across frames (or views), regardless of object and camera movement or differences in shading and occlusions.
+In this work, we close this gap between material selection in 2D and 3D by introducing \underline{S}elect \underline{A}ny \underline{Ma}terial (SAMa), an efficient and accurate material selection and segmentation method for 3D assets (see \cref{fig:Teaser}).
+Our first core insight is that we can draw parallels between video- and 3D-selection, since in both video and 3D, the selected elements have to be consistent across frames (or views), regardless of object and camera movement or differences in shading and occlusions.
 We thus propose to re-purpose SAM2's recent progress in object selection across video~\cite{ravi2024sam2} for materials.
-We achieve this by fine-tuning parts of the model for (video) material selection on a custom-made video dataset with dense per-pixel, per-frame annotations.
-We show that the use of videos for fine-tuning is key to achieving high quality in 3D.
+We achieve this by fine-tuning parts of the model for (video) material selection on a custom-made video dataset with dense per-pixel, per-frame annotations and show that using videos for fine-tuning is key to achieving high quality in 3D.

-Our approach is inherently multiview-consistent thanks to its video training.
-Therefore, once our SAMa is trained, it enables selection in less than two seconds from the initial click on an arbitrary 3D object.
-Selection visualization from different views can then be performed in under 10 milliseconds, enabling interactive visualization and editing of our selection results.